SiddharthManoj14/SiddharthManoj14/README.md

-<p><em>Third year undergrad at Manipal Institute of Technology, majoring in Electrical and Electronics Engineering. 😊</br>
+<p><em>Undergrad at Manipal Institute of Technology, majoring in Electrical and Electronics Engineering. 😊</br>
 </em></p>